TULiberalArts/Italian/pages/student-life.md

 # meta-data variables
 title: Student Life
 description: >-
+  Study abroad in Rome, look for internships, and apply to win awards and scholarships in the Italian department of the College of Liberal Arts at Temple University.
 keywords: 'study abroad, rome, internships, awards and scholarships'
 # custom variables
 ---